Skip to main content

 Amelia McConville discusses how her research uses poetry to bridge the gap between science and the humanities.

 How do websites understand what you might be interested in?

 Recommender systems like Amazon’s "Customers who bought this item also bought" are part of almost every platform on the Web, as well as of many mobile and desktop applications.
 Joeran Beel discusses how recommender systems work and how his research on them has evolved.

-Emer Emily Neenan describes her research on how secondary school students engage with Earth Science
+Research looks different for everyone!
+Emer Emily Neenan describes her work on how secondary school students engage with Earth Science.

 Ever wondered how to write a book?
 Kevin Mitchell reveals the process behind writing Innate

 The goal should be clarity and simplicity, not trying to impress people with jargon, with flowery phrases, or with how much intellectual effort went into figuring something out.